Banstead railway station

 Housing and gardens in Banstead in this area border Greater London 500m away to the north.
-Accordingly, since January 2006, the station has been included in Travelcard Zone 6.
+Accordingly, since January 2006, the station has been included in London fare zone 6.
 The station lies some distance to the north-west of the High Street on the edge of Banstead Downs.

 Station buildings

 The station was opened by the London, Brighton and South Coast Railway on 22 May 1865 as part of the Epsom Downs branch line.
 The branch was originally laid as double track to accommodate Epsom Downs horse race traffic and was electrified on 17 June 1928.
-In the 1940s, the station's name was painted in large letters on the roof as a navigation tool for pilots coming into Croydon Airport.
+In the 1920s, the station's name was painted in large letters on the roof as a navigation tool for pilots coming into Croydon Airport.
 Due to the destruction by fire of the Epsom Downs signal box in November 1981, the branch was singled for most of its length in October 1982 and trains stopping at Banstead now use only the Down platform where there is a shelter.
 The Up track and platform have been removed.